Skip to main content

 Chemical Manufacturing

-This section examines how TRI chemical wastes are managed in the chemical manufacturing sector (defined as facilities reporting their primary NAICS code as 325).
+This section examines how TRI chemical wastes are managed in the chemical manufacturing sector (facilities reporting their primary NAICS code as 325).

 View Larger Map

-For 2022, more facilities reported to TRI from the chemical manufacturing sector than from any other industry sector (3,430 facilities; 16% of all facilities that reported to TRI for 2022).
-This sector reported 54% of all waste managed, more than any other sector.
+For 2023, more facilities reported to TRI from the chemical manufacturing sector than from any other industry sector (3,445 facilities); 16% of all facilities that reported to TRI for 2023.
+This sector reported 42% of all waste managed, more than any other sector.

 • Basic chemicals facilities produce large quantities of chemicals that are often used to make other chemicals or products.
 Basic chemicals include petrochemicals, industrial gases, and synthetic dyes and pigments.